anna-data-analytics/bellabeat-case-study/README.md

 ```

 ### 4. Analyze and Share
-- I analyzed and used Tableau to create some visualizations attached to the analyze result below.
+I analyzed and used Tableau to create some visualizations attached to the analyze result below.

-1. Check average steps, sedentary time, lightly active, fairly active, very active minutes and average sleep minutes for all the users
+i.
+Check average steps, sedentary time, lightly active, fairly active, very active minutes and average sleep minutes for all the users
 ```sql
 SELECT
   ROUND(AVG(TotalSteps)) AS steps_average,